 In the wake of the Coronavirus (COVID-19) pandemic, state and local governments throughout the U.S. have ordered restaurants, bars, and shopping centers to shut down, while businesses that sell essential products can remain open.
-These drastic measures have forced small and large companies to close their doors and find clever ways to remain competitive in a world where “dining in” is no longer an option.
+Due to the pandemic, small and large companies are forced to close their doors and find clever ways to remain competitive in a world where “dining in” is no longer an option.

 As companies prepare for the unknown, they should also ask how this turbulent time will affect their contracts, and more importantly, whether they are still required to perform their contractual obligations during this global health crisis.
 This article will provide a thorough analysis of the force majeure defense that may excuse a party from performing his or her otherwise required contractual duties.

 What is Force Majeure?

 Force majeure—which means “superior force” en français—excuses a party’s nonperformance of a given contractual duty when an unanticipated event, such as a pandemic or epidemic, occurs.
 The force majeure defense is available by statute and the force majeure clause, which is included in many contracts.

 Section 1511 of the Cal.
 Civ.
 Code provides that a party is excused from a contractual obligation when performance is prevented or delayed by (1) operation of law or (2) an irresistible or superhuman cause.